The Cubic Vortical Whitham Equation: Introduction

 Kharif et al.~\cite{Kharif2017} and Kharif \& Abid~\cite{Kharif2018} proposed an asymptotic model for fully nonlinear water waves propagating on a vertically sheared current of constant vorticity in shallow water that satisfies the unidirectional, linear dispersion relation.
 From this model they derived, within the framework of weakly nonlinear waves, a generalization of the Whitham equation which they named the vor-Whitham equation.
 As a generalization of this, they proposed the following higher-order nonlinear model

 where $\mathcal{K}$ is the Fourier multiplier defined by

 and the real constants $\alpha$ and $\beta$ are given by

 As above, the implicit length and temporal scales are defined by $h$ and $\sqrt{h/g}$.
 The parameter $\Omega$ represents the opposite sign of the constant vorticity.
-Plots of $\alpha$ and $\beta$ are included in Figure \ref{AlphaBetaPlot}.
+Plots of $\alpha$ and $\beta$ versus $\Omega$ are included in Figure \ref{AlphaBetaPlot}.
 We refer to equation (\ref{CVW}) as the cubic vortical Whitham or CV-Whitham equation.
-Note that the Fourier multiplier $K$, see equation (\ref{WhithamK}), is the $\Omega=0$ version of the Fourier multiplier $\mathcal{K}$.
+Note that the Fourier multiplier $K$ in equation (\ref{WhithamK}) is the $\Omega=0$ version of the Fourier multiplier $\mathcal{K}$ given in equation (\ref{CVWK}).
 The classical Whitham equation is obtained from (\ref{CVW}) and (\ref{CVWK}) by setting $\alpha=\frac{3}{2}$ and $\beta=\Omega=0$.

 The CV-Whitham equation admits the following conserved quantities.

 The conserved quantity $\mathcal{Q}_3$ is the Hamiltonian.
 These quantities are used as checks on the accuracy of our numerical results.